 A hold harmless agreement is a contract commonly provided by the subcontractor to the contractor or builder to release one or both parties from legal claims.
 One party often agrees to not to litigate the other party for damages from a transaction between the two parties.

 Bid Bond Surety

-The bid bond assures and guarantees that should the bidder be successful, the bidder will execute the contract and provide the required surety bonds.
+The bid bond guarantees that if a bidder is successful, the bidder will execute the contract and deliver the needed surety bonds.

 Ready to Start?